decisionrubric/decisionrubric/posts/uncertainties-of-sustainability-innovation.md

 I'll comment on both Rusenko's framework and YC's framing in terms of what I see as challenges for executing on innovation in these sustainability spaces.
 Ruskeno's description of his framework thumbnails each sector, founder archetypes, and typical risk profiles for investment.
 Successfully making something work is necessary but not sufficient for an investor success in climate tech.
 What's a view of the uncertainty in making something work?

 ### “Energy Related”
-- This is quite the umbrella, with the unifying idea that component technologies may be there - we know how to do this, the problems are getting it done.
+- This is quite the umbrella, with the unifying idea that component technologies may be already be there - we know how to do this - the problems are getting capabilities deployed.
 - To my reading of Ruskeno's diagram and from the one from  Our World in Data, there are four "Energy" sub-categories:
     - *Generation* - Replace - New ways to produce and store energy.
     - *Transmission* - "the grid", or really the network of grids and operation under dynamic supply and demand.